-For more thoughts on the thorny matter of timeshare inheritance – including whether someone named in a will can actually take steps to avoid inheriting an unwanted interest – we encourage you to peruse the following resources from Michael Finn and the Finn Law Group team:
+For more thoughts on the thorny matter of timeshare inheritance – including whether someone named in a will can actually take steps to avoid inheriting an unwanted interest – we encourage you to peruse the following resources from timeshare attorney Michael Finn and Finn Law Group:

 - VIDEO: ‘Can I Avoid Inheriting a Timeshare?’